bluelibs/runner/README.md

   on: afterRegisterEvent,
   listenerPriority: 0, // this is the order in which the task will be executed when `on` is present run(event) {
-    console.log("User has been registered!");
+    event.source; // id which middleware, task, resource triggered it console.log("User has been registered!");
   },
 });